zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 | α = 2.5-3.0 | Expansion, timelessness | Peak experiences, profound realization |
 | α > 3.0 | Simultaneity, eternity | Mystical states, holographic awareness |

 **Operational implication:** Time is not fixed.
 Through deliberate structural modification, we can alter our temporal experience.
-This is not escapism—it is the engineering of consciousness.
+This is not escapism, it is the engineering of consciousness.

 ## 3.3 — The Architecture of the Present Moment